bandaloo/merge-pass/README.md

 [live example](https://www.bandaloo.fun/merge-pass-temp/example.html)

+**Right now, this package is in pre-alpha so I wouldn't recommend using it for anything big yet.
+However, if you want to try it out, you are more than welcome.
+Also, if you have any ideas for post-processing effects you would like to see included in the library, please let me know!**

 This library allows you to easily run a post-processing effect on an image or canvas.
 It does so by generating shaders to apply the effect in as few passes as possible.